 Playing regular golf has excellent benefits to you and your heart health, it can reduce blood pressure and cholesterol and reduces your chances of suffering from stroke and diabetes.

-- This can of course include walking, and that to truly work your heart you should be walking at a pace that brings out a mild sweat at least.
+This can of course include walking, and that to truly work your heart you should be walking at a pace that brings out a mild sweat at least.
 Golf is the perfect way to attain those 150 minutes a week of moderate exercise to help strengthen your heart.

-Unfortunately, an SCA can strike at any time and can be unexpected, therefore, it is vital that golf clubs have a defibrillator on site as quite literally, every minute counts.
+Unfortunately, an SCA, can strike at any time and can be unexpected, therefore, it is vital that golf clubs have a defibrillator on site as quite literally, every minute counts.

 Now it’s just about making sure that all golfers are ‘heart safe’ for peace of mind of all when taking on an early morning round of 18!